 Welcome to the music of Well Strung!!!
-We are a five piece bluegrass band out of the Western PA region and have been playing traditional and progressive bluegrass music since June of 2004.
+We are a four-piece bluegrass band out of the Western PA region and have been playing traditional and progressive bluegrass music since June of 2004.
 The members of this band come from diverse backgrounds which allows them to create and cover music from different genres-all in a bluegrass style.
 Check the CD Tab for recordings of our music!
 We enjoy playing to our audience and we never fail to get them involved in our shows-it is not unusual to see the floor bouncing with dancers!

 Well Strung is:

-Sam Stuckey grew up playing guitar at the age of 13.
+Sam Stuckey grew up playing guitar starting at the age of 13.
 Since that time, his influences in guitar have ranged far and wide, from modern pop tunes to the classic rock vibes of Pink Floyd and Styx, to the blues drive of Stevie Ray Vaughan and Eric Clapton, to jazz, americana, folk, and finally-bluegrass.

-Stephanie Franzen (Violinist/Fiddler, Singer, Songwriter)
+Stephanie Franzen (Violinist/Fiddler, Singer/Songwriter)